 A Certification of Zoning can be obtained by submitting a request through IZIS.
 The response will be provided within 10 business days.
 Per OZ procedure, the request must include the name and address of the person making the request, the square and lot numbers of the property, and the address of the property.
 This process involves a $50 fee and must be accompanied by a PDF copy of a plat (no larger than 11" x 17") of the property, prepared by the DC Surveyor or an engineer licensed in the District of Columbia.

 What is a Zoning Compliance Letter?

-A Zoning Compliance Letter falls under the purview of the Office of the Zoning Administrator (OZA) at the Department of Consumer and Regulatory Affairs (DCRA) and responds to questions about zone district, zoning violations, certificates of occupancy, uses, etc. Please use the following link to request a Zoning Compliance Letter from DCRA:
+A Zoning Compliance Letter falls under the purview of the Office of Zoning Administration (OZA) at the Department of Buildings (DOB) and responds to questions about zone district, zoning violations, certificates of occupancy, uses, etc. Please use the following link to request a Zoning Compliance Letter from DOB:

-For more information regarding your request, please contact DCRA at (202) 442.4400 or e-mail DCRA's customer service team at [email protected], or submit a request through the DOB's online intake form for further assistance.
+For more information regarding your request, please contact DOB at (202) 671-3500, email DOB's customer service team at [email protected], or submit a request through the DOB's online intake form for further assistance.

 What is a Zoning Certification?

-A Zoning Certification is issued by the Office of the Zoning Administrator (OZA) at the Department of Consumer and Regulatory Affairs (DCRA) to certify the zone district and that the use of a specified property is in compliance with the DC Zoning Regulations.
+A Zoning Certification is issued by the Office of Zoning Administration (OZA) at the Department of Buildings (DOB) to certify the zoning district and that the use of a specified property is in compliance with the DC Zoning Regulations.
 These certifications are usually required in the Alcoholic Beverage Regulation Administration (ABRA) process.
 For more information, please contact DOB at (202) 671-3500, email DOB's customer service team at [email protected], or submit a request through the DOB's online intake form for further assistance.